neurdylab/physio_QA_dl/README.md

 ## Input Data

 The input data is too large to be hosted on github, so you can download them from this google drive link.
-Put the data files with these scripts and they should run together without issue, if you have any questions ask someone at the table, or look for Rithwik.
+Put the data files with these scripts and they should run together without issue.

 https://drive.google.com/drive/folders/1QZLxNATKjnH4BIdK2GHzXrNZ_lVZetUe?usp=drive_link

-## Running the Notebooks
+## What is in the Jupyter Notebooks?

 ### Notebook 1: BH_10fold_card_model.ipynb